Joseph Sadan

-Joseph Sadan (born January 17, 1939) is emeritus professor of the Department of Arabic and Islamic Studies at the Tel-Aviv University.
+Joseph Sadan (January 17, 1939 – January 25, 2025) was Israeli emeritus professor in the Department of Arabic and Islamic Studies at the Tel-Aviv University.
 He has also taught and research at the Hebrew University of Jerusalem and research institutions in Europe, as well as at Haifa University and Menashe College.
 Sadan studied at the Hebrew University (1958–1963) where he received his BA and MA degrees (Profs.
 Joshua Blau, Eliahu Ashtor, M.J.
 Kister and others).
 Between 1965 and 1969/70 he worked on his Ph.D. thesis at the Sorbonne in Paris (Profs.
 Claude Cahen, Charles Pellat and Jeanine Sourdel-Thomine).
 The subject of the dissertation was furniture in the Middle East in medieval times.
 In 1989 he was promoted to Full Professor and retired in 2007.
 He held the Irene Helmus Chair for Arabic Literature until October 2009.

+Sadan died on January 25, 2025, at the age of 86.

 His research

 In his research, Joseph Sadan focused on social and material culture (furniture, drinks), medieval Arabic literature, especially prose (adab), and Jewish-Arab relations, including studies on Yehuda Alharizi and on the Sabbatean movement.
 In recent years he has also worked on the publication of forgotten stories, pre-modern novels of sorts on the Arabian Nights model (see below).